Skip to content

 In general, properties are more expensive in Germany than in South Africa, also when renting.
 Food and clothing prices depend a lot on where you are buying.
 Medical insurance is also more expensive in Germany,

-The most, expensive cities in Germany with regard to rent are Stuttgart, Hamburg and Munich
+The most, expensive cities in Germany concerning rent are Stuttgart, Hamburg and Munich

 Here are some cost-of-living comparative sites to give you an idea: